syncfusion-content/blazor-docs/blazor/mention/customization.md

 ## Trigger character

-You can customize the trigger character by using the `MentionChar` property in the Mention component.
-The trigger character triggers the suggestion list to display in the target area.

-By default, the `MentionChar` is `@`.
+The `MentionChar` property in the Mention component allows you to specify the character that will trigger the suggestion list to display in the target area.
+By default, the `@` character is used as the trigger character, but you can customize it to any other character by setting the `MentionChar` property.

 {% highlight razor %}